 The Environmental Quality Board (EQB) received Minnesota Legislature funding in 2019 to conduct a study on the potential to deploy solar photovoltaic (PV) systems on the Minnesota Pollution Control Agency's (MPCA) Closed Landfill Program (CLP) sites.
-There are currently 110 sites enrolled in the CLP and four sites that are eligible but not yet enrolled.
-This study analyzed 111 of these sites; the specific sites added and removed are described in more detail in the report.
-There is currently insufficient information about the sites and their viability for PV development.
+There are currently 110 sites in the CLP; however, there is insufficient information about the sites and their viability for PV development.
 In this study, Barr Engineering Co.
 (Barr) and a team of Minnesota state agency representatives (agency team) examine the important criteria relative to PV development on CLP sites, rank the sites for PV development based on key criteria, identify barriers to PV development and make recommendations to address those barriers.